cdl-geneseo/geneseo-dictionary/P/Party-Pooper.md

 # Party Pooper

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Party Pooper

 Created by  Jessalyn Willmott, last modified on May 07, 2022

 n. a person who refuses to join the fun of the party&quot;My roommate stayed in last night to do her homework, what a party pooper!&quot;As of 2022, &quot;party pooper&quot; is still in use among Geneseo students, averaging a score of 3.6/5, with 1 representing a word unknown to Geneseo students and 5 representing a word used daily among students.(J. Willmott, M-P, 2022)